 Say hello to my current anti-aging skincare routine.
 My goal is to update this post quarterly so it continues to reflect what I am currently using and loving—so be sure to check back!
-Here’s what’s giving my skin its glow in January 2021.
+Here’s what’s giving my skin its glow in spring 2021.

 This post is beneficial in a couple of ways.
 First, let’s be honest—I get to try A LOT of product.
 Some things I try once or twice and others take up residency in my skincare routine.
 Some products I enjoy, but I wouldn’t purchase again; others I rave about and would purchase a million times over.